odennav/server-health-monitoring-observability/README.md

 }
 ```

-When all SAST scans are passed, the Ansible Deployment stage will proceed to setup cron jobs for health monitoring scripts in remote hosts.
+When all scans are passed, the Ansible Deployment stage will proceed to setup cron jobs for health monitoring scripts in remote hosts.

+**Build Pipeline**

+Select pipeline created above and trigger a build of pipeline job.

+- Click on “Build Now”

+- Jenkins will fetch the Jenkinsfile from gogs repository and run jobs as defined.

+- View the progress of thr pipeline job on the Jenkins dashboard.

+- Click on the job to view detailed logs and status updates as each stage of the pipeline is executed.

+Check the console output and logs for more information on any failures.

 **SAST Reports**